Popular destination

 1855 Jesuits and 1889-1968 Franciscans

 In 1855, the Jesuits leased the entire estate.
 Under their efforts, the old Kreuzberg piety revived.
 In 1858 the “Seven Footfalls” were created on the way to Bonn-Endenich and from 1861 to 1865 the 14 stations of the Way of the Cross around the large garden (today a park).
 In 1872 the Jesuits had to leave Kreuzberg as a result of the Kulturkampf.
-During this stormy period, from about 1874 to 1889, the Franciscan Fathers of Remagen helped to keep the Kreuzberg alive and well, or rather, “not to fall by the wayside”.
+During this turbulent time, from around 1874 to 1889, the Franciscan fathers from Remagen helped to ensure that the Kreuzberg was preserved and kept alive, or “did not come under the wheels”.

-From 1889 to December 31, 1968, Franciscan monks performed the same service on the Hill of Crosses as the Servite monks once did.
+From 1889 to December 31, 1968, Franciscan monks performed the same service on the Kreuzberg as the Servite monks once did.

 1980 Schoenstatt Institute Brothers of Mary